DavidWingate/CIFilterBox/README.md

 - Share the output image via the MacOS sharing service (email, Airdrop etc.)
 - Save the output image as a PNG file

+What's new in this version:

+A lot of work has gone on under the bonnet of the latest version, mostly to enable a full undo/redo stack.
+You can now twiddle the controls with reckless abandon, safe in the knowledge that you can retrace your steps and recreate your marvellous medicine!
+The full list of changes includes:

+- Undo and redo for all filter parameters
+- New 'Randomise Parameters' button for quick exploration of the filters
+- New 'Use Integral Values' button to force pixel alignment for position and rectangle
+- New 'Auto-zoom' mode to stay locked to actual size, input extent, or output image
+- New input controls for font name, attributed string, and input message data
+- New filters from the latest versions of macOS and iOS added automatically
+- Improved image saving to retain image size when 'Crop to Input Extent' is activated
+- Small UI improvements
+- Small bug fixes (if you find any more, please let me know!)

+Known issues:

 I made CIFilterBox for myself after spending too many hours learning what the filters do and how to work them.
 I hope this app can save you from losing that precious time!
 Known issues are listed below, but if you spot anything that is missing, broken, or just wrong, I would be grateful if you could let me know.
 I will do my best to fix it.

-Known Issues:

 - Core Image stores a cache for each filter, which can sometimes result in a large memory footprint.
 This is most noticeable with CIPersonSegmentation and CISaliencyMapFilter.
 Use judiciously.
 - The grayscale slider in the colour panel always switches back to RGB on edit, because the interface only uses RGBA values for simplicity